polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/prepare.md

 [Create Your First Substrate Chain Tutorial](../create-your-first-substrate-chain).
 If you do not, please complete that tutorial.

-> Experienced developers who truly prefer to skip that tutorial may install the Node Template
+> Experienced developers may prefer to skip that tutorial and install the Node Template
 > according to
 > [the instructions in its readme](https://github.com/substrate-developer-hub/substrate-node-template#getting-started).

 ## Install the Front-End Template

-The Create Your First Substrate Chain Tutorial used the front-end template, so there is no additional set-up required if you have already completed that tutorial.
+The [Create Your First Substrate Chain](https://substrate.dev/docs/en/tutorials/create-your-first-substrate-chain/) Tutorial used the front-end template, so there is no additional set-up required if you have already completed that tutorial.

 > Refer directly to the